pzhaojohnson/rnacanvas/README.md

 <b><em>Opening a saved drawing from before the RNA2Drawer web app.</em></b>
 Saved drawings from before the RNA2Drawer web app with `.rna2drawer` extension (no trailing "2") can also be opened, though not all aspects of the drawing will be preserved.
-A list of what aspects will be preserved can be viewed by clicking on the `Details` toggle in the form to open saved drawings.
+A list of which aspects will be preserved can be viewed by clicking on the `Details` toggle in the form to open saved drawings.